Striveworks/valor/docs/contributing.md

 #### Running back end functional tests

-> **Note:** Functional tests require a running instance of PostgreSQL, which you can start using `make start-postgis-docker`.
+> **Note:** Functional tests require a running instance of PostgreSQL, which you can start using `make start-postgres-docker`.

 ```shell
 POSTGRES_PASSWORD=password \